istio/istio.io/content/docs/setup/kubernetes/quick-start-gke-dm/index.md

 ## Uninstalling

-1. Navigate to the Deployments section of the Cloud Console at [https://console.cloud.google.com/deployments](https://console.cloud.google.com/deployments)
+1. Navigate to the [Deployments](https://console.cloud.google.com/deployments) section of the Cloud Console.

 1. Select the deployment and click **Delete**.